 Model Implementation and Extension - Jan-June 2022 - Not Published

-The Importance of Group-Size Preferences for the Evolution of Cooperation Under the Conditions of Individual Selection
+(Paper Extension) The Importance of Group-Size Preferences for the Evolution of Cooperation Under the Conditions of Individual Selection

 Literature Review and Model Extension - Jan-May 2022 - Not Published

-Inspecting Functional Modularity in NNs
+(Paper Reproduction) Inspecting Functional Modularity in NNs

-Reproduction of ICLR 2021 Paper - Jan-June 2022 - Not Published
+Group Project - Jan-June 2022 - Not Published

 Research Internship at Lurtis Rules - July-Nov 2020 - Rejection